hydrocoast/visclaw_julia/README.md

 ## Other Softwares
 - [GMT](https://github.com/GenericMappingTools/gmt) (Generic Mapping Tools)

-In order to convert files, the following applications are required.
+In order to convert files, the following application softwares are required.
 - ImageMagick (convert)
 - ffmpeg